|

 The Bolly blades are considerably lighter than the Warp Drive blades, so the rotational inertia is noticeably less.
 This makes it smoother running, and considerably less jolt on start and stop.
 The blades are wider than the Warp and a more rounded shape as seen in the photos.
 The 'Duratuf' leading edge protection is a heat-cured polyurethane, moulded into the leading edge.
 It’s resilient and very effective protection against chipping.
 The Bolly hub also uses the 101.6mm bolt pattern and drive lug system, particularly suitable for the 100hp engine.
 It's very nicely machined, solid, and attractive so it doesn't really need a spinner.

-The labelling of this BOS range of Bolly props is a bit strange.....
+The labeling of this BOS range of Bolly props is a bit strange.....

-So I've used the actual diameter when refering to them in the test results.
+So I've used the actual diameter when referring to them in the test results.

 The tips of the Bolly aren’t flat, so can’t measure pitch at the tip.
 So I used the standard 600mm (2ft) out from the centre, where it measured 19º for 5800rpm WOT..